-We launched the Toronto Law and Technology Group recently, and at the inaugural meeting, several legal practitioners — when asked what their goals were in joining the group — answered variations of the following: “to see what’s going to replace me.”
+We launched the Toronto Law and Technology Group (link removed as group is no longer active) recently, and at the inaugural meeting, several legal practitioners — when asked what their goals were in joining the group — answered variations of the following: “to see what’s going to replace me.”
 While it’s understandable why many lawyers have these feelings, I think that is contrary to what NewLaw is about.
 It is not about the end of lawyers at all, but rather, it’s about the beneficent progression of law.

 The legal sphere is already changing